Palm Cove, Queensland: History

 Palm Cove is situated in the Djabugay (Tjapukai) traditional Aboriginal country.

 The first documented British visit to the area was by a coastal expedition led by George Elphinstone Dalrymple in 1873.
 Dalrymple's group had stopped in the area for a few days and accessed a large lagoon at Palm Cove.
-Immediately after landing a large number of Aboriginal people came out of their camps, and attempted to prevent the groups passage to the lagoon.
-It was only when the Aboriginal people were poised to throw their spears that they were repulsed by gunfire.
-After discovering the "unmistakable evidences of wholesale habitual cannibalism", such as "roasted and partially eaten bodies" in the camps of the Aboriginal people, all of the group "heartily rejoiced at the severe lesson which their unwarrantable hostility had brought upon them".
+Immediately after landing, a large number of Aboriginal people came out of their camps and attempted to prevent the groups passage to the lagoon.
+Darlrymple's group used gunfire.
+Afterward, all of the group "heartily rejoiced at the severe lesson which their unwarrantable hostility had brought upon them".

 Shortly before World War I in 1918, the land that is today Palm Cove was bought by Albert Veivers from Archdeacon Campbell.
 Archdeacon Campbell had been known as a priest at Cairns church who experimented with bringing different agricultural crops to the Cairns region.
 Veivers was important in the advancement of Palm Cove by having the first road built.
 The creation of the road led property values in Palm Cove to increase dramatically, leading to more prosperity for the community.

 Shortly after World War II, in which Palm Cove was used as a training base for Australian soldiers, the number of people travelling to Palm Cove greatly increased.

-The opening of the Ramada Reef Resort in 1986 marked the first international hotel chain to be located in Palm Cove and the area has continued to increase in national and international recognition ever since.
+The opening of the Ramada Reef Resort in 1986 marked the first international hotel chain to be located in Palm Cove, and the area has continued to increase in national and international recognition ever since.

+In 2024, Palm Cove was rated the number-one "Best Beach in the World" by Condé Nast Traveler, who described it as the "epitome of a tropical paradise".